royaloakonshore/simplified/docs/01-architecture-layout.md

 ```

 This architecture provides a rock-solid foundation for a production-ready ERP system with exceptional stability, performance, and user experience.
 All major components are implemented with enterprise-grade quality and comprehensive business logic integration.

+---

+### Consolidation Note (February 2025)
+- The prior `performance-optimization-strategy.md` has been merged into this document.
+See sections 7.1 and 7.2 for the authoritative performance guidance (indexes, React Query caching, memoization patterns).
+Future updates should be made here.